"Do you surrender?"

-- Zoisite seems fond of turning up behind Nephrite in the Sailor Moon Anime, usually to spy on him and earn a sideways death glare when she announces her presence.
+- Zoisite seems fond of turning up behind Nephrite in The Nineties Sailor Moon Anime, usually to spy on him and earn a sideways death glare when she announces her presence.

 - This comes up often in the Fate/stay night Fate anime.
 Archer will not usually face Shirou when talking to him.

 - A very definitely non-comedic example happens in Fate/Zero when Kirei betrays Tohsaka by stabbing him with the Azoth Dagger.

 - In Soul Eater Eruka Frog pairs this with Oh Crap after realizing that 1) Black*Star has survived her barrage of bombs and 2) He's very, veeery angry about it.

 - In Gamaran, the deadly martial artist of the Muhou School Kiyomori Yamanoue barely looks at Kashitarou when he arrives behind him, asking who's there.
 In this case, this is likely motivated by Kiyomori's massive hubris.

 - On the cover◊ of Half-Life 2: Episode Two, there is a pair of Hunters sneaking up on Gordon and Alyx.
 They seem to be aware of their presence, but are looking to the side instead of behind them.